 3).
 Taxes and Charges

-Typically, full-service airlines include airport taxes and credit-card charges as part of the first fare quoted, but budget airlines may levy them separately.
+Typically, full-service airlines include airport taxes and credit card charges as part of the first fare quoted, but budget airlines may levy them separately.
 So, don’t be deceived by the prices shown initially.
 That may just be the base fare and there would be additional fees, taxes, and surcharges.
 All these extras significantly add up to the actual cost of the tickets.
-By the time you reach the point of purchase, the fares would have gone up considerably.
+By the time you reach the point of purchase, the fares will have gone up considerably.
 Avoid credit cards and use payment options that don’t incur any additional fees.
 Before processing the final payment, check all the add-ons and the final fare.

 The tickets have been sold, but the low-cost airlines would try to extort money for little services that you had taken for granted in the past.
 You have to pay for selecting a seat, checking in at the airport, printing boarding passes, making an offline booking, etc. Don’t fall into the trap.
 Plan ahead to save money.
 Free online check-in via the official websites of budget airlines is easy and convenient.
 Why stand in long queues and pay to get your boarding pass at the airport?
 Offline booking comes with a charge as an agent has to spend time making your reservations.
 Labor is expensive and you may be charged an extra fee for this.
 Online booking is the way to go.
 Low-cost carriers may offer seats in the middle row or back of the aircraft for free.
 If you prefer window or aisle seats, you will have to pay extra for your seats.